 In the listing form, there is a section for dimensions with three fields for Width (side to side), Depth (front to back), and Height (bottom to top).
 All three dimensions are mandatory and should only be entered in inches.
-If your listing contains more than one product of a different size, enter the largest dimensions in the dimension field and all additional dimensions in the description.
+If your listing contains more than one piece of a different size, enter the dimensions of the largest piece in the dimension field and all additional dimensions in the description.

 Why are tags important?

 Similar to Categories, the Brand, Color, Material and Style tags are essential for search purposes.
 These tags make your product distinct and searchable through advanced filter settings.